 Some of the common signs of alcoholism include:

 - Neglecting family, friends and job duties to drink alcohol

 - Consuming alcohol daily or almost every day

 - Focusing on alcohol to the exclusion of other interests

 - Getting into legal trouble due to alcohol

 - Becoming angry when alcohol isn’t readily available

 - Calling in sick to work or missing other functions because of a hangover

 - Using alcohol as a way to cope with stress

-Where Can I Go For Help if My Fiancé Drinks Too Much?
+Where Can I Go For Help if My Fiancé is an Alcoholic?